Fenster School

-The Fenster School of Southern Arizona is a school located in Catalina Foothills, Arizona, United States.
-Its college-preparatory curriculum offers students an opportunity to take courses for high school as well as towards college credit.
-Fenster School offers boarding and day student programs.
+The Fenster School of Southern Arizona was a school located in Catalina Foothills, Arizona, United States.
+Its college-preparatory curriculum offered students an opportunity to take courses for high school as well as towards college credit.
+Fenster School offered boarding and day student programs.

 The school closed in 2016 and the campus is now home to Sabino Recovery Integrative Health and Wellness.

 Accreditation

-The Fenster school was accredited by the North Central Association of Colleges and Schools.
+The Fenster School was accredited by the North Central Association of Colleges and Schools.